 6. Consider a Hop and Off Bus Tour for Your One Day in San Francisco

 Normally, I’m not a huge fan of these buses.
 However, with limited time, this is a great way to get around the city to see it quickly.
-Also, you are able to get on and off at some of the biggest sites.
+Also, you can get on and off at some of the biggest sites.
 This one includes a drive right over the Golden Gate Bridge.

 From experience, these are the best things to do in San Francisco in one day.
 How long you plan to spend at each San Francisco spot listed is up to you.
 Plan accordingly.
 Give yourself some time between sites.

-You may want to swap or eliminate a couple of things from this itinerary for a tour or other things to do in San Francisco.
+You may want to swap or eliminate a few things from this itinerary for a tour or other things to do in San Francisco.

 Here is a link to my One Day in San Francisco Google Maps.